 - We Have Reserves: Shows some traits of this.
-Also as noted in The Chessmaster / Chronic Backstabbing Disorder above, he does so losing his own man who disguised as Eunuch isn't a problem for him as long as he got the credits.
+Also as noted in The Chessmaster / Chronic Backstabbing Disorder above, he does so losing his own man who was disguised as a eunuch.
+This isn't a problem for him as long as he got the credit.

 - Weapon of Choice: Over the years, he had a variety of weapons to use such as a Broadsword in 2 and 3, a giant club in 6, a flail in 7 and 9, serrated swords in 3 as higher level weapon and 4 to 5 as primary weapon, which look more like saws and bombs in 8 which used to be his True Musou Attack finisher in 5 and then his "Mad Bombing" Musou Attack in 7.
 He gets this moveset in NEXT-onwards as his it becomes his primary weapon.

 - Wrestler in All of Us: His "Sheer Destruction" Musou Attack in 8 is an atomic drop and one of his EX Attacks in 8:XL is a chokeslam.
 Beforehand, he had a grab in 4 as his C1 attack and his R1 Type Action in the first few Warriors Orochi games also counts.